NoirW01F-D3v/github.com-NoirW01F-D3v-NoirW01F-D3v/README.md

 ---

-# 👋🤓 Welcome one and all, I'm Noir
+# 👋🤓 Welcome one and all, I'm Noir.
+Happy your here hope you
+enjoy my future repositories.

+About Muah:

 I'm a self-taught developer who enjoys understanding how software works from the inside out.

-Most of my projects are built directly from Android using **Termux**, Linux tools, Git, Gradle, and a lot of experimentation.
+Most of my projects are built directly from Android using Termux, Linux tools, Git, Gradle, and a lot of components.

-I believe the best way to learn is to build real projects, break them, fix them, and share what I learn with others and friends.

 ---

 # 🚀 Current Interests